siddhss5/website-tufte/index.md

 My lab has over [100 alumni](https://personalrobotics.cs.washington.edu/people/).
 My PhD students and postdocs are faculty at top schools (Berkeley, CMU, Michigan, Technion, USC, ...), industry (Boston Dynamics, Facebook, Google, iRobot, Waymo, ...), and startups.
 Together we have developed software frameworks such as [OpenRAVE](http://openrave.org/) and [DART](https://dartsim.github.io/).

+I am a _first wave founder_ of [Berkshire Grey](https://www.berkshiregrey.com), which focuses on material handling.
 I also enjoy consulting with industry.

 I have been [live on the BBC](https://twitter.com/HERB_UW/status/931711971732307968), on the cover of [National Geographic](https://www.nationalgeographic.com/magazine/2011/08/robots/), and have an [IMDB page,](https://www.imdb.com/name/nm7961061/)